 Accredited: Middle States Commission on Higher Education.

-This is the only university in the world designed to be “barrier-free” for those who are deaf or hard of hearing.
-This is the only liberal arts college for the deaf in the world.
-This university offers bilingual learning environment which features American Sign Language (ASL) and English with programs & services designed specifically to accommodate the Deaf.
+Gallaudet university for the deaf is the only university in the world designed to be “barrier-free” for those who are deaf or hard of hearing.
+This is the only liberal arts college in Washington DC available for the deaf in the world.
+This university offers a bilingual learning environment that features American Sign Language (ASL) and English with programs & services designed specifically to accommodate the Deaf.
 The student-faculty ratio in this college is 8:1 with an average class size of 13.

-At the undergraduate level, there is a wide range of courses to choose from: such as Arts and Media, Business, Human Services, Humanities, Language/Culture, and Science/Math/ Technology.
+At the undergraduate level, there is a wide range of courses taught by Gallaudet university faculty such as Arts and Media, Business, Human Services, Humanities, Language/Culture, and Science/Math/ Technology.
 Whereas graduate level also includes many courses, which are ASL & Deaf Studies; Counseling; Education; Government and Public Affairs; Hearing, Speech and Language Sciences; History, Philosophy, Religion, and Sociology; Interpretation; Linguistics; Psychology & Social Work.

 Gallaudet has it’s credit transfer agreements with various junior colleges of the country which includes following: Austin Community College, Austin, Texas; Kapiolani Community College, Honolulu, Hawaii; Ohlone College, Fremont, California; John A. Logan College, Carterville, Illinois and Northern Essex Community College, Haverhill, Massachusetts.